camunda/camunda-docs/docs/components/modeler/cloud-modeler/save-and-deploy.md

 ---
 id: save-and-deploy
-title: Save and deploy your diagram
+title: Save and deploy diagram
 ---

 You must differentiate between saving and deploying.
 If a diagram is only saved, it has no effect on your cluster(s).
 It can be used by all members of your organization.